mrishan1993/angleou/README.md

 Migrations are needed to be regularly updated when there are changes in the database schema.
 Will employ MySQL and Mongo.

+#### Steps
+- Install the dependencies `npm install`
+- Run migrations via `migrations.sql` file
+- Start the backend service `node . `
+- Use the `Babbage microservice` for the front end
+	- It has OAuth Facebook and Google login
+	- You can also create your own front end.
+It works just fine.
+But remember to use the same API keys.
+	- For babbage, `npm install && npm start`

 #### Coding Conventions

 - Functions are to be named with PascalCasing.